 - 1000 = Complete

 - 1400 = Ignored

-NOTE: If the filter for Status Code is "less than 1200" that would me show all documents that are Cancelled, Complete, Ready to Ship or newer.
-If the filter for Status Code is "equals 1000" that would mean only show completed documents.
+NOTE: If the filter for Status Code is "is not failed" that would show all documents that are Cancelled, Complete, Ignored, etc. If the filter for Status Code is "is failed" that would show only the failed documents.

 6. When one of the automatically-provided profiles is selected (Default FTP Order Export, for example), the listing of all of the fields that are included in the report show up under Fields to Export.
 You can configure the report to meet your needs and you are able to add or delete fields to the report.
 In order to aid in reporting, the field names (aka headers) can be changed using the Alias field.

 7. Once your report is customized to your needs, click on Download in the Output Format section.

 8. Before leaving the page, if you want to save the new profile you've created, you may do so.
 Typically users will make customized changes to their reports and then save them so they can be easily loaded again the next time they are to be used.
 From the Profile section, click on Save As.